-In the Redstone 4 update, Ease of Access is getting numerous tweaks to make it easier to use depending on your requirements.
+In the Spring Creators Update, Ease of Access is getting numerous tweaks to make it easier to use depending on your requirements.

 The settings are now divided into groups to help you see, hear, and interact with settings more quickly.
 Microsoft is even making it settings easier to understand by renaming options and improving descriptions.

 Ease of access brings common screen settings for faster configuration with the new Display page.
-For example, in this page, you can have the options to adjust scaling settings, change brightness, disable system animations and transparency, and even an option to control notification time and disable the desktop background.
+For example, in this page, you can have the options to adjust scaling settings, change brightness, disable system animations and transparency, keep scrollbars always visible, and even an option to control notification time and disable the desktop background.

 This new page is where users can now find the “change cursor thickness”, “Change pointer size and color”, and “Change touch feedback” settings.

 In this page there are no new features, but you’ll notice that Magnifier no longer includes a list of shortcuts.
 Instead, the shortcuts will be display under their corresponding settings.

 This page now includes better descriptions while selecting a filter, and there is a new color wheel to help you get a feel for the effect of each of the different available color filters.
 Also, this page provides an option to allow the use of a shortcut to turn on or off color filters.

 The Narrator page now includes an option to allow the use of the keyboard shortcut to start the experience.
 You can choose to start Narrator automatically as you or anyone sign into your device, and you’ll find a new option to sync your settings to cloud.

 It’s now possible to change the voice volume and change the default audio output, and there’s a new “Emphasize formatted text” option that you can use.

 The “Change how much content you hear” options have been updated to use toggle switches, and you’ll find a new drop-down menu to select the level of detail Narrator uses about text.